gov-cy/govcy-design-system-docs-v0/src/patterns/question_pages.md

 - make sure it’s clear to users why you’re asking each question
 - allow users to answer ‘I do not know’ or ‘I’m not sure’ if they are valid responses

-Read more about designing good questions(LINK) in the Design principles section.

 ## How it works
 Question pages must include a:
 - back link